techidaily/site-extra-tips/source/_posts/fitness-beatdowns-20-electrifying-tunes-for-your-exercising-playlist.md

 ![save your tears cover](https://images.wondershare.com/filmora/article-images/2022/09/best-background-music-for-exercise-19.jpg)

 Do you want something different than Hardrock or pop music?
 Cool!
-Listen to [Save your Tears](https://music.youtube.com/watch?v=L2RzJ%5FC8vVU)and try the synth-pop synthwave genre.
+Listen to [Save your Tears](https://music.youtube.com/watch?v=L2RzJ%5FC8vVU) and try the synth-pop synthwave genre.
 The Weekend collaborated with Max Martin and Oscar Holter to write and produce this awesome track.
 Used also for a theme song for WWE WrestleMania 37, [Save your Tears](https://music.youtube.com/watch?v=L2RzJ%5FC8vVU) will likely boost your mood and give you enough motivation to work out without interruption.

 The official video for the song has been viewed 918,676,624 times and has received 6.8M likes.
 So if you're looking for something distinct from regular gym music, [Save your Tears](https://music.youtube.com/watch?v=L2RzJ%5FC8vVU) can become an exciting choice.